 This can be especially true for cats who were strays and need to have freedom of movement to feel safe.

 They May Have Had Bad Experiences

-If you’ve adopted a cat, you may have no idea what a previous owner did to them or what their past experiences might be.
-Certainly a history of abuse would make a cat fearful of being picked up.
+If you’ve adopted a cat, you may have no idea what a previous pet parent did to them or what their past experiences might be.
+Certainly a history of abuse could make a cat fearful of being picked up.